Email to Local Officials

 Public Involvement Plan (PIP) Activities

 Q: What procedures are appropriate for conducting public meetings at Public Involvement Plan (PIP) sites during the COVID-19 State of Emergency?
-(June 3, 2020)
+(June 3, 2020, Revised AUGUST 12, 2020)

 A: The MCP requirements for public involvement at PIP sites include holding a public meeting to present the draft PIP and, based on the site-specific PIP, may include additional public meetings at certain milestones in the assessment and cleanup process.
 These meetings are intended to hear concerns and gather comments from the petitioners and other interested parties to be incorporated, as appropriate, in planning and conducting response actions.

-As a consequence of the current limitations on gatherings of more than 10 people during the COVID-19 State of Emergency,* parties conducting response actions may find it impossible, or imprudent, to hold in-person public meetings to fulfill the PIP public meeting requirements.
+As a consequence of the current limitations on gatherings during the COVID-19 State of Emergency (i.e., limited to eight people per 1,000 square feet, and not exceed 25 people in a single enclosed, indoor space), parties conducting response actions may find it impossible, or imprudent, to hold in-person public meetings to fulfill the PIP public meeting requirements.
 In an order directed at meetings held by public bodies under the Commonwealth’s Open Meeting Law (“Order Suspending Certain Provisions of the Open Meeting Law, G.L. c.
-30a, s.20, March 12, 2020), the Governor established alternatives for holding such meetings during the State of Emergency “through telephone, internet, or satellite enabled audio or video conferencing or any other technology that enables the public to clearly follow the proceedings of the public body while those activities are occurring.”
+30a, s.20, March 12, 2020), the Governor established alternatives for holding such meetings during the State of Emergency “through telephone, internet, or satellite enabled audio or video conferencing or any other technology that enables the public to clearly follow the proceedings of the public body in real time.”

 - Providing notice of a meeting